aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Chats close
 * Minimal audit, report, payment, and safety records remain

-A deleted user may later start a reactivation/signup flow using the same Telegram account.
+A deleted user may later start a reactivation flow using the same Telegram account only if reactivation is allowed.

+Reactivation must reuse the same internal User, TelegramIdentity, Account, and existing Profile record.

+Deletion does not clear reports, restrictions, bans, payment history, safety history, moderation history, or audit history.

+A reactivated user rebuilds the existing dating profile through the signup/profile-completion flow.

+Reactivation must not create a clean new User and must not bypass retained safety or moderation history.

 ## 2. Signup and Profile Rules